fbpx

 We are pleased to have an ongoing partnership with the Curtin University Oral Health Therapy Clinic.
 With the support of staff from the Autism Association of WA, students in their final year of Oral Health Therapy training run clinics specifically for individuals with Autism.

-Clinics will resume in 2026.
-To express interest in attending an appointment at these or any future clinics, click the button below.
+The first clinics for 2026 are running in April and May.
+To express interest in attending an appointment at these clinics, click the button below.
+You can also express interest to be notified about future clinics.

 Please note: Appointments are extremely limited and are offered on a first come, first served basis.